petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 facing it's big brother on the Verizon lamp post plinth across the street.

+Watching Verizon's "easy" installation video (below), I couldn't help wondering at times if it was an SNL parody skit.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kF_L7onVIo8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Watching Verizon's "easy" installation video above, I couldn't help wondering at times if it was an SNL parody skit.

 I should note that the device I received from Verizon is not the same type of device as the one in the video.
 My antenna is separate and